sarahtartaruga/image-trendlines/README.md

 * image urls
 * ranking measure per url (e.g. retweets)
 * time stamp per url (e.g. time of being shared in a tweet); preferably keep the time data in the following formats: YYYY-mm-dd, or another valid example would be 2017-12-16T20:23:21.000Z.
-If time format is different, this can also be changed accordingly in the code instead of your data.
+If your time format is different, this can also be changed accordingly in the code instead of your data.

 Besides:
 * a topic name which gets included in the title